Japan to launch panel to draw up restoration plans for Okinawa's Shuri Castle | The Japan Times

-The government plans to advance reconstruction efforts for fire-hit Shuri Castle by establishing a council of experts who were involved in the restoration of the castle in 1992.
+The government plans to advance reconstruction efforts for fire-damaged Shuri Castle in Okinawa Prefecture by establishing a council of experts who were involved in the restoration of the castle in 1992.

 The plan was unveiled Monday by Chief Cabinet Secretary Yoshihide Suga during the second meeting of relevant ministers held at the Prime Minister’s Office in Tokyo.

-The planned panel, to be established at the Cabinet Office’s Okinawa General Bureau, will start discussions early on technical aspects of the reconstruction of the UNESCO World Heritage site in Naha.
+The planned panel, to be established at the Cabinet Office’s Okinawa General Bureau, will soon start discussions on technical aspects of the reconstruction of the UNESCO World Heritage site in Naha, the prefecture’s capital.
 Experts from the Okinawa Prefectural Government will also be involved in the talks.

-The panel will draw up basic plans for rebuilding the castle by the year-end, Suga said.
+The panel will draw up basic plans for rebuilding the castle by year-end, Suga said.

 “It is important to accurately reproduce Shuri Castle based on measures taken from the previous restoration,” Suga said.

-“I would like to have Okinawa people’s opinions reflected” in discussions by the planned expert panel, he said.
+“I would like to have the people of Okinawa’s opinions reflected” in discussions by the planned expert panel, he said.

 During the meeting, Suga also said the government will help boost tourism in Okinawa in line with local needs.